adamcreekroad/hooks-go/README.md

 As of right now, it only ingests plex webhooks for the `library.new` event, and will send messages to the specified discord channel for all items when running the notifier command.

+## Installation

+Installation requires Ruby for scripting, and the application itself requires Go to run.

+1. Clone or download this repo into `/opt/hooks`
+2. Copy the `.env.example` into `.env` and configure it to your needs
+3. Run `./bin/install`

+This will create and start a systemd service for the webserver, as well as add a cron job for the notifier.

 ## Local Development

 ### Setup